alfidanov/md2docs-testbed/1Intro.md

 csh: 105
 ---

-# Baseic use cases for Markdown
+# Basic use cases for Markdown

 This document serves as a test bed for Markdown to HTML conversion.
 Used <https://www.markdownguide.org/basic-syntax> as a source for Markdown snippets.